 Call options trading can be adapted to more exotic option trading strategies such as covered calls and long condors.
 It all comes back to call options increasing in value as the underlying rises in price.

 13. Futures and Options Trading

-Futures and options trading are two favourite methods used to speculate on financial markets today.
-But each of them have their own peculiar set of characteristics, which must be clearly understood.
+Futures and options trading are two favorite methods used to speculate on financial markets today.
+But each of them has their own peculiar set of characteristics, which must be clearly understood.